If you are looking to boost physical and mental health, cardio exercise offers several benefits.

-Another great advantage of cardio workouts is its impact on lung health.
+Another great advantage of cardio workouts is their impact on lung health.

 When we do any cardio exercise, we improve our breathing cycle.

-In general, are breathing cycles involve short and fast inhalation when we speak.
+In general, our breathing cycles involve short and fast inhalation when we speak.

 Exhalation is slow so it syncs with our speech.
 The cycle lasts for about half a second on average.

-But cardio exercises revs it cycle up.
+But cardio exercises rev its cycle up.
 And that’s a good thing.

 The increased cycle improves the condition of the lungs.
 And helps to finetune our respiratory system.

-Cardio exercises not only aids in keeping the lungs in better form.
+Cardio exercises not only aid in keeping the lungs in better form.
 But it also helps in increasing the strength of performing exercises.

 3. Promotes weight loss

-Maintaining your ideal weight as we grow older is challenging.
+Maintaining your ideal weight as you grow older is challenging.
 This is in part because of low metabolism.

 But here’s the good news:

-Cardio exercises help in regulating body weight and keeping the body in form.
+Cardio exercises help in regulating body weight and keep the body in form.

 Cardio workouts increase your metabolic rate.
 This is the rate at which you’re able to convert food to energy faster.